relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR10]RIP_RDO_decoupling.md

 }
 ```

+Or to avoid adding another parameter, we could add this dictionary as a property in `SyncJobParameters` (which is already registered in container so it can be easily resolved in configuration classes etc.).

 Additionally, Sync should be able to create internal RDOs (that is `Sync Progress` and `Sync Batch`) on its own when they don't exist in workspace.
 This can be implemented as new step, for example `SourceWorkspaceObjectTypesCreationExecutor`.

 ## Consequences